-Study of the literature of the Victorian period in the context of selected intellectual, artistic, and popular culture movements.
-Liberal Arts Exploration-Humanities.
+Literature of the Victorian period in the context of selected intellectual, artistic, and popular culture movements.

-ENGL 315 Modern Drama
+ENGL 315 Modern and Contemporary Drama

 Emphasis on American and English drama from around 1900 to the present.
 Beckett and O'Neill as progenitors of significant theatrical trends such as realism, expressionism, and the absurd.
-Liberal Arts Exploration-Humanities.

-ENGL 319 Modern American Poetry
+ENGL 319 Modern and Contemporary American Poetry

 American poetry from 1900 to present.
-Emphases on trends and selected major figures such as Eliot, Frost, Pound, Stevens, Williams.
-Liberal Arts Exploration-Humanities.
+Emphases on trends and selected major figures such as Eliot, Frost, Pound, Stevens, Williams, Oliver, Gluck, and Olds.

-ENGL 320 Modern British Poetry
+ENGL 320 Modern and Contemporary British Poetry